KIDS COUNT DATA CENTER

 National KIDS COUNT Data Book

-August 8, 2022 – Kentucky ranks 37th in the nation in overall child well-being, according to the Annie E. Casey Foundation’s 2022 national KIDS COUNT Data Book co-released by Kentucky Youth Advocates.
+June 14, 2023 – Kentucky ranks 40th in the nation in overall child well-being, according to the Annie E. Casey Foundation’s 2023 national KIDS COUNT Data Book co-released by Kentucky Youth Advocates.
 The national Data Book provides state level data and rankings, including a mix of pre-pandemic and more recent figures that are the latest available.
-And, for the first time, this annual resource focuses on the youth mental health crisis.
+The report also explores how the lack of affordable and accessible child care short-changes children and causes parents to frequently miss work or even quit their jobs, while those who can find care are paying dearly for it.

 View the Kentucky State Data Profile Sheet (Spanish), and read our press release.